So you just uploaded your song for release to Spotify via DistroKid (or TuneCore, CD Baby, RouteNote, etc). Now what?

 Why should you trust us?
 Well, our team has been working in music promotion and discovery for 20+ years.
 We’ve supported all types of artists, from Qveen Herby to ODESZA and Nicky Youre to Taboo of the Black Eyed Peas, in developing an influencer marketing strategy getting their music heard by new fans.
 Our methods are proven for success.
 I mean, who has time and money to waste on bad ideas, anyways?

-So let’s dig into the top things to do to promote your music after its release.
+So let’s dig into the top things to do to promote your music after its release and get your music out there for free.

 Top ways to promote your music for free